Anurakta22/Talent-Scout-Hiring-Assistant/README.md

 3. Answer each question naturally; Disha will guide you through the stages
 4. When asked for your tech stack, list technologies separated by commas:
    > *"Python, Django, PostgreSQL, Docker, React"*
-5. Disha will then ask 3–5 questions per technology
+5. Disha will then ask few questions on important technology stack
 6. Type `bye`, `exit`, or `quit` at any time to end the session
 7. Use the **Start New Session** button in the sidebar to restart